This is your one-stop shop for understanding the how, what, where and why of your industry placement. Please read each section carefully.

 After asking yourself the above questions, you should have a clearer idea of what is practical for your personal situation and what it is you want to get out of this internship.
 Use the resources that are available to you to start researching organisations and matching them to the criteria that you have established.
 Your most obvious resource will be the internet, but you should talk to your academic staff, family and friends, all of whom may have some suggestions for you.

-Send the Student Enrichment Officer your shortlist of potential hosts to confirm that there are no problems with your selection.
+Send the internship coordinator your shortlist of potential hosts to confirm that there are no problems with your selection.
 For each shortlisted host, include details such as 'who', 'where', 'when' and 'why'.

-It's important to check with the Student Enrichment Officer and your coordinator first as there may already be students undertaking an internship at your potential host organisation, the host may have recently indicated that they don't want to take on an intern at this time, or the organisation that you have chosen might not be appropriate for your major.
+It's important to check with the internship coordinator and your subject coordinator first as there may already be students undertaking an internship at your potential host organisation, the host may have recently indicated that they don't want to take on an intern at this time, or the organisation that you have chosen might not be appropriate for your major.

-After contacting your internship coordinator, you will be advised if it is OK for you to contact the potential host or if the internship coordinator will contact them on your behalf.
+After contacting the coordinators, you will be advised if it is OK for you to contact the potential host or if the coordinator will contact them on your behalf.

 3. Contact potential host organisation/s.